sedouard/mongodb-mva/module4_advanced_data_ops/README.md

 Doing this command may take a while and it should be noted that you should do this on a fairly fast machine or else working with data this large may hang up your machine.

-Here's what your outlook will look like:
+Here's what your output will look like:

 ```
 connected to: 127.0.0.1